-Video: Watch Ryan Moore Record Hole-in-One at TPC Sawgrass' Legendary 17th Hole
+Video: Watch Ryan Moore Record Hole-in-1 at TPC Sawgrass' Legendary 17th Hole

 Ryan Moore's pursuit of The Players Championship title got off to a superb start on Thursday, as he made a hole-in-one at TPC Sawgrass' iconic 17th hole.

-Moore, having started his round on the back nine, played the par three as his eighth hole of the day and didn't need to pick his putter out of his bag after this precise approach:
+Having started his round on the back nine, Moore played the par three as his eighth hole of the day and didn't need to pick his putter out of his bag after this precise approach:

 PGA TOUR @PGATOUR